DeiC-HPC/GPU-learning/mdbook/src/directives.md

 {:.code-info cpp-openmp}
-Around the mandelbrot function there has been added `#pragma omp declare target` and `#pragma omp end declare target`. this means that it should be compiled for our offload target.
+Around the mandelbrot function there has been added `#pragma omp declare target` and `#pragma omp end declare target`.
+This means that it should be compiled for our offload target.

 {:.code cpp-openmp}